+Phil Ponce, the Alexandra and John Nichols Chief Correspondent and Host of Chicago Tonight, began at WTTW in 1992 as a correspondent for the show and substitute for longtime host John Callaway.
+In 1997, Ponce joined the Washington, D.C.-based NewsHour with Jim Lehrer as an anchor.
+Two years later, Ponce returned to Chicago to host Chicago Tonight.
 Ponce grew up in neighboring East Chicago, Indiana.
 He began his career in broadcast journalism at WRTV in Indianapolis and spent 9 years as a reporter at WBBM-TV in Chicago.
+He has an undergraduate degree in English from Indiana University and a law degree from the University of Michigan.
 He and his artist wife, Ann, live in Chicago and have three grown children, a photographer daughter and two sons who also are Chicago broadcast journalists.

-Elizabeth Brackett is a Correspondent and Segment Host for Chicago Tonight.
+Elizabeth Brackett is a Special Correspondent.
 Brackett has gained critical acclaim for her work, winning a Peabody award in 1988 for election coverage, and an Emmy in 1999 for hosting Chicago Tonight.
 She also won an Emmy in 1984 for her work on the MacNeil/Lehrer NewsHour (now the PBS NewsHour).
 Brackett began her television career as a researcher and weekend reporter at WBBM-TV in Chicago and went on to general assignment reporting at WGN-TV and WLS-TV.
 From 1984 to 2011, she served as the Midwest correspondent for the NewsHour with Jim Lehrer.

-Eddie Arruza is a Correspondent and Segment Host for Chicago Tonight.
+Eddie Arruza is a Correspondent and Segment Host.
 Arruza began his television career in Chicago working in a number of behind-the-scenes capacities at two Spanish-language stations.
 He became a general assignment reporter for Chicago's former Univision affiliate, WCIU-TV, before making the jump to the English language market, working at WABC-TV in New York City and then WGN-TV in Chicago.
 In addition to reporting for the WGN News at Nine, Arruza was also a substitute anchor and host of a Latino-oriented public affairs program for which he won an Emmy Award.

-Geoffrey Baer answers viewers’ questions about Chicago architecture and history in his weekly “Ask Geoffrey” segment.
+Geoffrey Baer answers viewers’ questions about Chicago architecture and history in his “Ask Geoffrey” segment.
 He is the host and writer of WTTW’s popular television “tours” including the river, lakefront, boulevards (by bike), the “L”, and Chicago’s suburbs.
 In more than 20 years at WTTW, he has been executive producer of Artbeat Chicago and the documentary series, Chicago Stories.
 His first national PBS primetime special, Ten Buildings that Changed America, debuts in early 2013.
 He has won multiple Emmys and other awards.
 He is a docent for the Chicago Architecture Foundation, and a board member of the Art Institute’s Architecture and Design Society and Lookingglass Theatre (emeritus).

-Joel Weisman is Host and Senior Editor of Chicago Tonight: The Week in Review.
-He has been with Channel 11 since 1973.
+Through Jan.
+19, 2018, Joel Weisman was Host and Senior Editor of “Chicago Tonight: The Week in Review.”
+He retired from the show as it celebrated its 40th anniversary, and had been with Channel 11 since 1973.